Vitek-Lab/MSstatsConvert/.github/CONTRIBUTING.md

     - names of functions and classes should be `camelCase`,
     - other names should use the underscore `_` and lowercase, except already existing names, which should not be changed to ensure backward compatibility.
-* when starting a pull request, please add two reviewers:
+* when starting a pull request, please add at least two reviewers:
-    - [Meena Choi](https://github.com/MeenaChoi) - the main developer and maintainer of the package,
+    - [Meena Choi](https://github.com/MeenaChoi) - the main developer of MSstats,
-    - another one of the current maintainers (a list can be found in the DESCRIPTION file),
+    - [Mateusz Staniak](https://github.com/mstaniak) - maintainer of the package,
-* before the pull request is merged, please update the NEWS.md file and version of the package, following the conventions of [semantic versioning](https://semver.org/).
+* before the pull request is merged, please update the NEWS.md file and version of the package, following the conventions of [semantic versioning](https://semver.org/) and [Bioconductor](http://bioconductor.org/developers/how-to/version-numbering/).